itsjustlife/dimmi/ARKHIVE/Who/Individuals/Scientists_Inventors/Marie_Curie_Physicist.md

+WHAT: Radioactivity
+WHEN: 1890s–1900s
-WHAT: Radioactivity; WHEN: 1890s–1900s; WHERE: France/Poland
+WHERE: France/Poland